ajilraju/ajilraju/README.md

 Here are some stuff about me

-- 🔭 I’m currently working as Happy SysAdmin.
+- 🔭 I’m currently working as fulfilled Sysadmin.
-- 🌱 I’m currently learning Linux in deep and networking.
+- 🌱 I’m currently learning Linux in deep manner.
-- 😄 Pronouns: Not available
+- 😄 Pronouns: Not available.
-- ⚡ Fun fact: I'm a sloth
+- ⚡ Fun fact: I'm a sloth.